ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

 Users can have control about which levels of issues are interpreted as errors, and therefore make the checker fail or warnings or debug messages.
-For this purpose there is an optional configuration option `--check_level` that can take a number of values, listed below from the lowest level of strictness to the highest:
+For this purpose there is an optional :ref:`configuration option
+<config_options>` ``check_level`` that can take a number of values, listed
+below from the lowest level of strictness to the highest:

 - ``ignore``: all issues, regardless of severity, will be reported as warnings.
 Checker will never fail.
 Use this at your own risk.